×

 Example:

-NetGuide returns short, cited answers from your OSS/BSS, playbooks, and care scripts—how to title a major incident, what to include in an activation note, who to notify for fiber cuts—so teams move without guessing.
+An always on assistant retrieves concise answers from the organisation’s operations and business support systems, playbooks and care scripts.
+It tells teams how to title a major incident, what to include in an activation note and who to notify for fibre cuts so they can act without guessing.

 Feedback and Coaching